In Sara’s words…

 But my aunty is in the home now and is really happy.”

-After being discharged from hospital the person you care for may need ongoing care and support, either at home or in a ...
+After being discharged from hospital you may need ongoing care and support, either at home or in a care home.